Udonis

 However, to reach high mobile game revenues, developers must be smart about their monetization strategies.
 Currently, in-app purchases, in-app ads, and subscriptions are the most popular monetization models, as well as a hybrid strategy.

-mobile game market size by downloads
+mobile game downloads statistics 2025

-Mobile Game Market Size: Downloads Growth
+Mobile Game Downloads Growth

-In 2023, mobile game downloads reached 88 billion.
+In 2024, mobile game downloads reached 49.6 billion.
+(SensorTower, 2025)

 Hyper-casual games were the main driver of downloads.
-(Data.ai)

 What Are the Biggest Mobile Games Market Trends?